samuel-petrina/samuel-petrina.github.io/content/About/index.md

 {{< figure src="skiing.jpg" >}}

-Currently, my major project is contributing to the Queen's Formula SAE team (FSAE).
-This year, I am taking on the roles of mechanical team lead as well as suspension lead.
-This year has been particularly fun because of the many new projects related to our team's transition to an electric drivetrain.
-Since our team has only previously built IC cars, there are many inter-subteam decisions that I get to help coordinate.
-Managing the suspension team for a second year also provides a unique opportunity to truly optimize both the design and manufacturing processes.
+Currently, my major projects are contributing to the Queen's Formula SAE team (FSAE) as well as my final-year capstone design project.
+For this project, we are designing a reversing gearbox to be used in the 2025 Queen's Baja offroad vehicle.

 Outside of engineering, I am an avid outdoor enthusiast and woodworker.
 In the winter I am a keen skier; both in-bounds and touring; primarily in and around Whistler.
 In the summer, I spend my free time hiking and climbing around Squamish.
 In essence, if I'm outside, I'm having a good time.
 If the weather is not so friendly, I enjoy working on a variety of woodworking projects.